UNIT-Electronics-MX/unit_devlab_cn3165_li_ion_battery_charger_module/README.md

-# unit cn3165 battery charger module
+# CN3165 Battery Charger Module

 This compact printed circuit board is designed to serve as a single-cell Li-Ion battery charger and power-out module.
 Its USB-C interface provides 5 V from any compliant source, powering an on-board charger IC that supports charging currents of 250 mA, 750 mA, or 1 A. Two sets of screw-terminal outputs are available: